Rajeev Sethi

 Rajeev Sethi (born 24 May 1949) is a noted Indian designer, scenographer and art curator.
-He is known for his outstanding designs across the world.

 In 1986, he was awarded the Padma Bhushan, India's third highest civilian award, given Government of India.

 Early life and background

 Sethi was born in Delhi to freedom fighter parents.
 His mother, Krishna Sethi was a member of Delhi's first Legislative Assembly and his father Kishorilal Sethi was a businessman and a poet.
 He also had four elder sisters.
 He went to Modern School, New Delhi and studied History at St. Stephen's College, Delhi.